 Section 1.
 The Division Council, maintaining fair apportionment, shall select the Election Committee.
 No candidate for election shall serve on the Elections Committee.
 Section 2.
-The election Committee shall coordinate all upcoming elections with the appropriate PEF Regional Coordinator, who shall ensure fair elections.
+The election Committee shall coordinate all upcoming elections with the

 Section 3.
 The Elections Committee shall give reasonable opportunity to potential candidates to have their names submitted to the committee.
 Nominations for any elected position within the Division shall be made by petition signed by not less than ten (10%) percent of the members of the appropriate constituency, and the names of such provided for such nominations and filed with the Chairperson of the Elections Committee.